os-adv-dev/cordova-plugin-cleanup/README.md

 ## OutSystems Configuration

-In your OutSystems mobile application0s `extensibility configuration`, add a preference to specify the paths of files to delete:
+In your end-user OutSystems mobile module's `extensibility configuration`, add a preference to specify the paths of files to delete:
 ```json
 {
     "preferences": {